jonaskello/virtual-pinball/wpc-cabinet/README.md

 To view the model download the [Sketchup Viewer](https://www.sketchup.com/products/sketchup-viewer).
 To edit the model download [Sketchup Make](https://www.sketchup.com/download?sketchup=make).
 Both these tools are free.

+If you find any mistakes in the model or the information below please open a [new issue](issues/new).

 Here is a screenshot from the model:

 ![Screenshot](screenshot.png)